Blog / When staining wood, use cloth rags—don’t brush!

-Here’s the thing: you want to apply stain and wipe off the excess with a clean cloth wiper before it dries.
+The distant cousin to the more common coat of paint, staining is prevalent in home improvement projects, such as furniture refinishing, banisters, stair treads, doors, and more.
+Here’s the thing: you want to apply and wipe off the excess stain with a clean cloth wiper before it dries.
 We understand it is tempting to use a sprayer to cover large surfaces quickly.
-However, by the time you follow up with a stain wiper, areas will have dried and left behind blotchy wood.
+However, by the time you follow up with a stain wiper, areas will have dried, leaving behind blotches.

+Patience is your friend when you begin the staining process.
 It’s better to work on smaller areas and wipe as you go.
 Be sure to wipe carefully in corners and deep fluting (sometimes a brush can work to get stain into these hard-to-reach areas).

 Trimaco’s staining materials: